seungjin-data/balance-index-2.0/README.md

 🌍 Universal principle across economic contexts
 🤖 AI-era readiness requires balanced skills

+## Data availability
+The dataset analyzed in this study, *Balance Index 2.0 — Data Snapshot (v2.0.1)*, is openly available on Zenodo: https://doi.org/10.5281/zenodo.17156763

 ⭐ Star this repository if useful for your research!